Property Tax Survey Data and Reports

 Tax Code Section 5.03(b) authorizes the Comptroller to require an annual report on the administration and operation of appraisal offices.
 From April to June of each year the Property Tax Assistance Division uses the Appraisal District Operations Survey to collect benchmark data that appraisal districts can use in assessing how they compare to other appraisal districts; details on appraisal district operations and other information useful to the Texas Legislature, other policy makers and taxpayers.

-The information below is a collection of the responses to the Appraisal District Operations Survey as reported by the appraisal districts.
+The information in the box to the right is a collection of the responses to the Appraisal District Operations Survey as reported by the appraisal districts.

 Tax Code Section 5.09 requires the Comptroller to electronically publish a biennial report of the total appraised values and taxable values of taxable property by category, together with the tax rate of each county, municipality, and school district in effect for the two-year period reported.
 The data and values reported are submitted by appraisal districts to the Comptroller’s office through Electron Appraisal Roll Submissions.
 Reports are issued biennially in December of every even-numbered year.